MIchaelMainer/Word-Add-in-HTML-canvas/ReadMe.md

 * [npm](https://www.npmjs.com/) to install the dependencies.
 * Word 2016 16.0.6326.0000 or higher, or any client that supports the Word Javascript API.
 This sample does a requirement check to see if it is running in a supported host for the JavaScript APIs.
 * Clone this repo to your local computer.
+* OpenSSL.
+If you have Git Bash installed, it is available from the Bash shell.
+Just type in OpenSSL from the Bash shell.

 > Note: Word for Mac 2016 does not support add-in commands at this time.
 This sample can run on the Mac without the add-in commands.